ggraca/belts/README.md

 Spinner = Struct.new(nil)
 ```

-## Entities
+### Entities
 There isn't a folder for entities because they only exist during runtime.
 They hold any number of Components and represent game objects: the player, the camera, an enemy or a just a cube.

-## Prefabs
+### Prefabs
 Prefabs are blueprints of entities.
 They can be used to describe what entities should look like and be saved for later use.
-They can then be used to instantiate new entities during runtime or from scenes.
+They can then be instantiated during runtime or from scenes.
 ```ruby
 class SpinningCube < BeltsEngine::Prefab
   component :render_data, RenderData.new(:cube, Vec3.right)